andycranston/serial-getty-restarter/README.md

 + 38400
 + 9600

-Check the service is running:
+Check the serial-getty-restarter service is running:

 ```
 sudo systemctl status serial-getty-restarter.service
 ```

-Check the getty process is running:
+Check the getty process is running for the USB serial adapter:

 ```
 ps aux | grep ttyUSB